Ryan Denney

 Denney also played for the Houston Texans.

-Early years
+Early life

 Denney attended Horizon High School (Thornton, Colorado) and won three varsity letters in football and two in basketball.
 In football, as a senior, he was named the Denver Post Defensive Player of the Year, won All-Conference honors as both an offensive lineman and as a defensive lineman, and won All-State honors as a defensive lineman.
 Denney graduated from Horizon High School in 1995.
 He served as a Mormon missionary for two years in Argentina before playing for Brigham Young University in college.